carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/config_grafana/README.md

 Hover on the '+' on left side of the screen, then "Dashboard", "Add new panel".

 Next, you can need to configure a new graph by adding metrics.
 By typing 'trident' in the 'Metrics' box towards the bottom of the page, you will see all metrics available.
-Feel free to have a play around and see what you can build fom scratch.
+Feel free to have a play around and see what you can build from scratch.
 In the next step, we will provide an already created dashboard for you to import.

 ## E. Import a graph

 There are several ways to bring dashboards into Grafana.
 Click on the back arrow at the top left of the GUI to get back to your dashboard.

 **Manual Import**
 Hover on the '+' on left side of the screen and select "Import".
-Feel free to save or discard you current dashbaord if you wre working on one.
+Feel free to save or discard you current dashboard if you were working on one.

-Copy & paste the content of the [Trident_Dashboard_Std.json](Trident_Dashboard_Std.json) file in this GitHUb directory.  **Ensure that the `datasource` is set to what you configured for Prometheus earlier (it should be "Prometheus-1") **
+Copy & paste the content of the [Trident_Dashboard_Std.json](Trident_Dashboard_Std.json) file in this GitHub directory.  **Ensure that the `datasource` is set to what you configured for Prometheus earlier (it should be "Prometheus-1") **

 The issue with this method is that if the Grafana POD restarts, the dashboard will be lost...